unsw-cse-comp3900-9900-23T3/capstone-project-3900h11aikun/README.md

 ```
 ## Quick version to finish set up (See pictures of each step in section4 of final report if you need)
 (Suppose using macOs or linux system and node.js, python3, pip already installed, if not see set up instructions below)
-If setup successfully you can skip below frontend setup and start backend section
+If setup successfully you can skip below `frontend setup` and `Steps to Start the Backend` section

 Run `chmod +x setup.sh` first, then run `./setup.sh` in root directory (...../capstone-project-3900h11aikun).